jonaspleyer/cellular_raza-homepage/static/publications/2024-joss/paper.md

 \end{figure}

 ## Branching of _Bacillus Subtilis_

 Spatio-temporal patterns of bacterial growth such as in _Bacillus Subtilis_ have been studied for numerous years [@kawasakiModelingSpatioTemporalPatterns1997; @matsushitaInterfaceGrowthPattern1998].
-They are typically described by a system of PDEs (Partial Differential Equations) which contain non-spatial and spatial contributions. describing intracellular reactions and cell-cycle and spatial contributions (typically via Diffusion processes) which describe diffusion of nutrients and movement of the cells.

-With `cellular_raza` we can clearly distinguish between these simulation aspects.
-We describe the `Mechanics` and physical `Interaction` of the cells as soft spheres.
-Extracellular reactions (`DomainReactions`) in the simulation domain are modeled by Diffusion which is coupled via an uptake term (`ReactionsExtra`) to the cells intracellular `Reactions`.
+Cells are modeled by soft spheres which interact with the domain by taking up nutrients.
-During its life `Cycle`, the cell grows continuously and divides upon reaching a threshold.
+By consuming intracellular nutrients, the cell grows continuously and divides upon reaching a threshold.
 The initial placement of the cells is inside of a centered square.
 From there, cells start consuming nutrients and growing outwards towards the nutrient-rich area.
 Cells are colored bright purple while they are actively growing and dividing while dark cells are